 By using identity and access management (IAM) as your cloud deployment core security principle – controlling the who, what, why, where, and when your human and technical corporate actors access any element of your network and systems – you gain control over your entire network.
 You can oversee that control from that singular perspective.

-Sonrai Security provides cutting edge, cloud-based IAM security solutions to its customers who deploy some or all of their corporate assets in the public cloud.
+Sonrai Security provides cutting-edge identity and access management, cloud IAM security solutions to its customers who deploy some or all of their corporate assets in the public cloud.